AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - Copy cell content (Ctrl+C)
 - Highlight selected rows in PC and SPC views
 - Analytical single attribute rule discovery algorithm
-- Hide easy to classify cases found with single attribute rules
+- Case classifiable with single pure attribute intervals hideable

+## Classifying with Single Attribute Pure Intervals

+The feature in JTabViz automatically identifies and utilizes pure intervals within individual attributes to classify data points.
+A pure interval is a range within a single attribute where all data points belong to the same class.
+This approach allows for straightforward and interpretable classification rules based on specific attribute values.

 ## Getting Started